rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-It should work for you as well.
-So congratulations, you have performed your first query to access fields from your own user data.
-Now, let's see how to request data from something else than yourself as authorized user.
-What about fetching data from a public GitHub organization?
-There exists one organization which has the goal to teach developers about React.
-You can use this organization or any other organization to continue with the following queries.
-In order to specify a GitHub organization, you can pass a so called **argument** to fields with GraphQL:
+Congratulations, you have performed your first query to access fields from your own user data.
+Now, let's see how to request data from another source other than yourself, like a public GitHub organization.
+To specify a GitHub organization, you can pass an **argument** to fields:

 {{< highlight javascript >}}
 {